During the days of summer, going to a theme park with children is a fun adventure that families explore.

 - Homemade Chocolate chip banana brownies

 Below are the pizzas we made before we went to the theme park.
-They were SO GOOD.

-Whether you are going to a theme park or taking a small day trip this summer consider packing a lunch, drinks and snacks to bring along with you.
+Whether going to a theme park or taking a small day trip this summer, consider packing a lunch, drinks and snacks to bring along with you.

 Discussion: What are some of your favourite foods to bring to a theme park or other summer destination day trip?